 Ho Chi Minh City, commonly known as Saigon or by the abbreviations HCMC or HCM, is the largest city in Vietnam and the former capital of the Republic of Vietnam (South Vietnam).
 In 1975, Saigon was “officially” renamed Ho Chi Minh City.
 However the old Saigon name is still used by both Vietnamese and foreigners, especially when referring to the most central part of the city to which most tourists flock.

-In the core of the Mekong Delta, Ho Chi Minh City, formerly known as Saigon, is second the most important in Viet Nam after Ha Noi.
+In the core of the Mekong Delta, Ho Chi Minh City is second the most important in Viet Nam after Ha Noi.
 It is not only a commercial center but also a scientific, technological, industrial and tourist center.
 The city is bathed by many rivers, arroyos and canals, the biggest river being the Saigon River.
 The Port of Saigon, established in 1862, is accessible to ships weighing up to 30,000 tons, a rare advantage for an inland river port.

 Ho Chi Minh City is the main junction for trains, roads, water, and air transportation systems for domestic trips and for foreign destination.

-Looking to rent a car in Ho Chi Minh City Vietnam?
-What’s best Ho Chi Minh City car hire company?
-Contact us for perfect car rental rates, experienced drivers, and the freedom to explore Ho Chi Minh City at your own pace.
+Still have questions about Ho Chi Minh City car hire?
+Contact us for top car rental options, best rates, prices, deals, experienced drivers, and the freedom to explore Ho Chi Minh City at your own pace.